rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 * `field(R) := (dom(R) union range(R))`

 <!-- ======================================================================= -->
-## related graph-based terminology
+## general context

-Due to the focus on endo-relations, graph theoretical terminology can be used in combination with the above relations.
-That is, relations are understood to represent graphs.
+Due to the focus on endo-relations, graph theoretical terminology will be used in the context of such relations.
+That is, endo-relations are understood to represent and define (directed) graphs.

 * `R := (V,E)`, where `(E subset-of V×V)`
 * `V` is the set of vertices, `E` the set of edges `e`